threefoldtech/tfgridv4-sdk-ts/packages/registrar_client/README.md

 ## Tests

-before running tests make sure to set base url of the client in test file
+- Before running the tests set your base url in `tests/config.json`

 then run with: